department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/specific-topics-and-programs/payments-and-debts.md

 overpayment (or overpayment debt): We use this term to refer to a debt that's because of an overpayment.
 In some cases, we can go with "overpayments" (and not add "overpayment debts").

-payment (or payments, or VA payment): These terms are highly contextualWe use these terms in different contexts.
+payment (or payments, or VA payment): We use these terms in different contexts.
 We typically use VA payment to describe a payment that VA makes to the Veteran.
-However, we do use payment (without the VA) in the context of payment history to describe the display of a historical record of payments VA has made to the Veteran.
+However, we do use payment (without the VA) in the context of payment history to describe the display of a historical record of payments from VA to the Veteran.
 We also use the plural version of this term (Payments) as the top-level category to house debts and payment history in the VA mobile app.
 We also use payment in the context of a payment a Veteran can make to pay down a debt.

-payment history: We use this term for displaying a history of payments VA has made to a Veteran.
+payment history: We use this term for displaying a history of payments from VA to a Veteran.

 pay: We use this term to describe paying a copay bill.